CAD020: Tokenomics

 Convex Coins are initially issued in two ways:

-• 75% are available for purchase on a release curve.
-This is is a mathematically defined mechanism that releases coins as and when demanded by the ecosystem.
+- 75% are available for purchase on the release curve.
+This is is a mathematically defined mechanism that releases coins as and when demanded by economic participation in the ecosystem.
 Funds raised are reinvested in the ecosystem to create a virtuous cycle.

-• 25% are available as awards to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.)
+- 25% are available as awards to contributors who add value to the ecosystem in various ways (can be software engineering, open source contributions, marketing, building great uses cases etc.).
+Contributions must benefit the ecosystem as a whole.

-This model strikes the right balance between enabling long term sustainable growth and recognising those who bring value to the Convex ecosystem (financially or otherwise)
+This model strikes the right balance between enabling long term sustainable growth and recognising those who bring value to the Convex ecosystem (financially or otherwise).
+There is a maximum supply cap of 1,000,000,000 Convex coins, though it will take a long time to get there.
+The total Coin supply at Protonet launch is estimated to be ~1-2m Convex Coins.

 Rationale / Discussion

-• ICOs - tokens can be generated and sold in a large public sale event.
+- ICOs - tokens can be generated and sold in a large public sale event.
 Such an event may generate a significant treasury for a foundation, and create broad public ownership.
 However, the price of such ICOs is hard to get right, and likely to attract significant speculative activity.
-Similar to premining (which may occur alongside an ICO), there is a significant risk of "pump and dump" dynamics, often at the expense of less sophisticated retail investors.
+Similar to pre-mining (which might occur alongside an ICO), there is a significant risk of "pump and dump" dynamics, often at the expense of less sophisticated retail investors.

-• Airdrops - tokens can be distributed for free in large quantities according to a variety of eligibility criteria (in-person events, community membership, holding some other token etc.).
-While airdrops can create publicity and temporary excitement, giving out tokens for free risks devaluing the token while rewarding individuals disproportionately without them having to contribute anything.
+- Airdrops - tokens can be distributed for free in large quantities according to a variety of eligibility criteria (in-person events, community membership, holding some other token etc.).
+While airdrops can create publicity and temporary excitement, giving out tokens for free risks devaluing the token by arbitrarily giving a windfall to individuals without them having to contribute anything.
 This is a disservice to those who truly do add value.
-It may also incentivise non-useful behaviour to attempt to benefit from airdrops (signing up with multiple fake accounts etc.)
+It also incentivises negative behaviour in terms of attempts to benefit from future airdrops (signing up with multiple fake accounts etc.)

 What we really need is a fair way to distribute coins that:

-• grows with the ecosystem on a sustainable basis
+- grows with the economic demand of the ecosystem on a sustainable basis

 Hence we have defined a new approach of market driven release: new coins are issued as and when the economic growth of the ecosystem requires it.
 Purchasable coins are issued on demand if and only if they are purchased from the release curve that pre-defines a schedule of rising prices.
 If demand for coins is strong (i.e. market cap growth causes prices to rise above the current release curve price) then there is an economic arbitrage opportunity for purchasers to buy new coins from the release curve.
 This continues until equilibrium is reached, i.e the newly increased supply and new higher price equal the new market cap.

 This can be considered, in some ways, analogous to a company issuing new shares to raise capital.
 Existing shareholders will be diluted, but the extra injection of capital and resources increases the market value of the company so that they are still better off (hopefully, assuming the capital is well invested).
-There are two notable differences:
+There are however some notable differences with traditional equity:

 Design Objectives

-The tokenomic model has been designed with the following objectives:
+The tokenomic model for Convex has been designed with the following objectives:

 Utility Token

-The Convex Coin is a utility token - it represents the right to use the coin to access services provided by the Convex Network.
-As such, it should be broadly available as a decentralised asset.
+The Convex Coin is a utility token - it represents the right to use the coins to access services provided by or on the Convex Network.
+As such, it should be broadly available as a decentralised asset to anyone wishing to use these facilities.

 Means of exchange